Overview

 Request trend

-A horizontal bar chart showing the distribution of calls across this server’s tools — up to the top 10.
+Shows the distribution of calls across this server’s tools — up to the top 10.

 Use this to:

-- Find tools with zero calls (bad description? unused feature?)
+- Find tools with zero calls — bad description? unused feature?

 Session trend